David-Carlson/David-Carlson.github.io/_wip/2017-12-05-box-proximity.md

 After finding rect-relative-point, I took the absolute value of the coordinates, which mirrors the point into the upper-right hand corner of the rect.
 This doesn't change the distance to the rect and allows me to reduce the number of cases.
 Finally, I did simple math to decide whether the point was within, directly above/right of the rectangle, or above **and** right.
 The first two cases involve subtracting distance to the rectangle edge.
 The last case involves point-point distance from the rectangle corner.

-## Pretty graphs

 {% include image-grid.html image-set=page.rect-graph class="col-md-6 col-xs-12" %}
 Great, so the initial plots look correct for a normal rectangles.
 My plan to visualize it worked it, meaning I can see many results at once.
 The third picture shows the points close to an infinitely small rectangle.
 As predicted, it's a circle.
 Lastly, I tried changing the rectangle's axes so they weren't 90 degrees from each other.
-This results in a parallelogram, as the last image
+This results in a parallelogram, as seen in the last image.
+Success!